Department of Civil and Environmental Engineering

 Shenzhen Graduate School, China

-Dr. Yan Yuk Shing (Dickson) Assiatnt Professor , Faculty of Science and Technology,
+Dr. YAN Yuk Shing, Dickson Associate Professor, Faculty of Science and Technology,

 Technological and Higher Education Institute of Hong Kong

-Dr. Visanu Tanboonchuy Assiatnt Professor, Department of Environmental Engineering,
+Dr. Visanu TANBOONCHUY Associate Professor, Department of Environmental Engineering,

-Dr. Dong Haoran (Harry) Associate Professor, Associate Head, College of Environmental Science and Engineering, Hunan University, China
+Dr. DONG Haoran, Harry Professor, Director of Environmental Science, Department of Environmental Science and Engineering, Hunan University, China

 South China Agricultural University, China

-Dr. Fang Liping Associate Professor, Faculty of Material Sciences and Chemistry,
+Dr. FANG Liping Professor, Faculty of Material Sciences and Chemistry,

 China University of Geosciences (Wuhan), China

-Dr. Woon Koksin (Vincent) Assistant Professor, Department of New Energy Science and Engineering,
+Dr. WOON Koksin, Vincent Former Associate Professor, Department of New Energy Science and Engineering, Xiamen University Malaysia;

-Dr. Kishore Sridharan UGC-Assistant Professor, Department of Materials Science,
+Dr. Kishore SRIDHARAN UGC-Assistant Professor, School of Chemical and Physical Sciences,

 Southwest University of Science and Technology, China